microsoft/azure-pipelines-tasks/Tasks/Gradle/README.md

 - **Set JAVA_HOME by :** Select to set `JAVA_HOME` either by providing a path or let VSTS set the `JAVA_HOME` based on JDK version choosen.
 By default it is set to `JDK Version`

-- **JDK Version :** Here provide the PATH to `JAVA_HOME` if you want to set it by path or select the appropriate JDK verision.
+- **JDK Version :** Here provide the PATH to `JAVA_HOME` if you want to set it by path or select the appropriate JDK version.

 - **JDK Architecture :** Select the approriate JDK Architecture.
 By default it is set to `x86`